mjKas/banking_frontend/README.md

 - Form validation and error handling

 ## Backend Repository
 This frontend application communicates with the BankingApp backend API developed using Spring Boot and Spring Security.
+Bankend is committed to a different repository.

 ## Author
 Developed by Manuja Rajakaruna